-After several years of study and community engagement, the group developed a plan, raised the funds and, in September 2010, collectively celebrated as the MSU College of Human Medicine opened the doors to its new $90 million home in the Secchia Center in downtown Grand Rapids.
+After several years of study and community engagement, the group developed a plan, raised the funds and, in September 2010, collectively celebrated as the MSU College of Human Medicine opened the doors to its new $90 million home in the Secchia Center.
+PDF File in downtown Grand Rapids.

 In addition to educating more than 300 first- and second-year medical students each year, the College of Human Medicine in Grand Rapids employs approximately 20 principal investigators who work in leased lab space at VAI and Grand Valley State University’s Cook-DeVos Center for Health Sciences focusing on women’s health, Parkinson’s and other chronic disease.
 These teams collaborate with MSU research faculty and colleagues around the globe.